FAQ

 I found a bug.

-Email us at feedback@bubbles.town.
+Email feedback@bubbles.town.
 We appreciate it.